Accident Lawyer

 Road rage involving cyclists can come in many forms, each possibly escalating and putting the bicycle riders in serious danger.
 The most common being:

-- Intentional collisions – many drivers who are angry, frustrated, or impatient may strike bicyclists intentionally.
+- Intentional collisions: Many drivers who are angry, frustrated, or impatient may strike bicyclists intentionally.

-- Throwing objects at the cyclist – the angry driver of the motor vehicle may hurl an object at the cyclist, endangering their safety.
+- Throwing objects at the cyclist: The angry driver of the motor vehicle may hurl an object at the cyclist, endangering their safety.

-- Verbal threats/harassment – any verbal interaction such as yelling insults, threats, rude gestures, or obscenities at cyclists.
+- Verbal threats/harassment: Any verbal interaction such as yelling insults, threats, rude gestures, or obscenities at cyclists.
 Such behavior often escalates into reckless driving.

-- Close passing and “buzzing” – when a motorist drives in close proximity on purpose, creating a dangerous situation.
+- Close passing and “buzzing”: When a motorist drives in close proximity on purpose, creating a dangerous situation.
 The cyclist may be directly hit by a side mirror, causing a collision, or may lose balance due to the sudden change in air pressure.
 Also, the bicyclist might crash due to fear of being hit.

 How to Determine Fault in Road Rage Bike Accidents

-Determining fault in accidents involving road rage is dependent on proving the driver’s negligence, recklessness, or intention (to cause harm).
+Determining fault in accidents involving road rage is dependent on proving the driver’s aggressive driver liability, recklessness, or intention (to cause harm).
+There are two types of fault in road rage bicycle accidents: recklessness and intentional vehicle assault by cyclists.

 Unlike the two above, negligence isn’t a primary basis for fault in road rage accidents involving cyclists because road rage, in its nature, involves aggressive or hostile intent.